 An Ally may not identify as LGBTIQ+, but they actively support inclusiveness and equality at the University by;

-- displaying LGBTIQ+-affirming material,
+- displaying LGBTIQ+-affirming material in their workplace,

 - assisting LGBTIQ+ students and staff with matters they wish to discuss,